My Island Flower wall hanging is my first project as an ambassador for Island Batik.

 Here is a closeup of the stitching on the leaves.

-Update: I used the leftovers for a couple fun projects!
+Update: I used the leftovers for a couple of fun projects!

 - Strippy Basket Tutorial with Somerset